Animal Planet Zooventure: Round One

 The first two contestants played three games.
 Almost compared to that of Fun House (Roth's 1st show), both contestants participated in a physical stunt about animals, primarily in a 45-second time limit or occasionally to complete an objective.
 Whoever won that stunt was awarded 10 points.
 After each game, a viewer at one of the Discovery Channel stores, asked the contestants a true/false question, about an animal behavior, also worth 10 points, where the contestants held up either signs, with either true or false, marked on them, before an answer was revealed.
 In Season 2, true/false questions were no longer asked by the viewer and Roth (himself) asked a multiple-choice question.
 Whoever buzzed-in first with a correct answer, scored a point.
-Incorrect answers locked the player out of the question and gave the opposing player, a chance to answer.
+Incorrect answers locked the player out of the question and gave the opposing player a chance to answer.
 The player with the most points won.
 In later episodes of the same season, Roth slowly revealed the picture of an animal and also added letters of the animal's name that are in each of the blanks, and Roth read three clues about the animal.
 Whoever buzzed-in first with a correct answer, scored a point, albeit, an incorrect answer locked the contestant out and their opponent got a free guess.
 The player who got both answers, correctly won 10 points.

 In Season 1, both contestants were shown a jigsaw puzzle, including a mystery word.
 Behind the puzzle pieces was an animal and the mystery word was the name of the secret animal.
 The puzzle pieces were determined by how many letters were in the name of the animal (ex. the blank spaces).
 Contestants alternated turns drawing yellow balls, from a basket behind them.
 Each ball corresponds the numbered piece.
 Each time a contestant drew that ball, the player in control showed the number on the ball, following that piece that was revealed, in addition to the corresponding letter in the name of an animal.
 Afterwards, the contestant had to buzz-in and guess.
-Whoever guessed the name of the animal won 20 points, however, a wrong answer or if a contestant took too long, passed control to his/her opponent (ex. although it was mandatory to pass, without guessing).
+Whoever guessed the name of the animal won 20 points, but a wrong answer or if a contestant took too long, passed control to his/her opponent (ex. although it was mandatory to pass, without guessing).
 The player with the most points, at the end of the first round, advanced to the bonus round, the winner of the first round.
 If the game is tied, a bonus round typed question was played.
 A correct answer won the game for the player, an incorrect answer, automatically won the game, for his/her opponents.
 The winner of the round was the overall winner.
 That player had to later sit in the chair and wait for the winner of the second round.